fedx-988/GrokAI-Crypter/README.md

 ⚠️ This tool is for educational purposes only.
 ⚠️ Use only on systems you own or have permission to test.
 ⚠️ The persistence mechanism and obfuscation may be flagged by security software.
-⚠️ The CMD/PowerShell window may remain open on Windows 11 due to a bug in the terminal.
+⚠️ The CMD/PowerShell window will remain open on Windows 11 due to a bug in the terminal.

 ## Credits